daveredfern/daveredfern/content/_posts/2020-10-17-manifesto.md

 * Constantly learn new things.
 * Don’t compare myself to others.

 This page was inspired by Brendan Dawes’ poster titled [Manifesto for Myself](https://producedforuse.com/products/manifestoformyself).
+Brendan’s other poster titled [The Process](https://producedforuse.com/products/process) is also worth a look.